-Dogs with more powerful jaws will have less trouble breaking down a bully stick - some need less than an hour.
-The key is to buy the size and shape of bully stick appropriate to the size and strength of your dog.
+Dogs with more powerful jaws will have less trouble breaking down a bull stick - some need less than an hour.
+The key is to buy the size and shape of the chewy bully sticks that are made appropriate to the size and strength of your dog's single ingredient.

-A large or giant breed dog, or an especially powerful chewer, should be fed an larger sized bully stick to ensure that the bully stick will last a longer period of time.
-A small, medium breed, or senior pet might only require a thin bully stick to occupy them for several hours or even days.
+A large or giant breed dog, or an especially powerful chewer, should be grass-fed beef muscle on a larger-sized stick to ensure that the stick will last a longer period of time.
+A small, medium breed or senior pet might only require a thin stick to occupy them for several hours or even days.

-The shape of the bully stick will also affect how fast it’s eaten.
-If the dog can’t get its jaw completely around the bully stick because of the shape, then it will take them longer to break it down.
-Extra thick, braided, or curly pizzle sticks are examples of more difficult shapes.
+The shape of the stick will also affect how fast it’s eaten.
+If the dog can’t get its jaw completely around the stick because of the shape, then it will take them longer to break it down.
+Extra thick, braided, or curly bull pizzle sticks are examples of single ingredients with more difficult shapes.

 1. Planet Dog Orbee Tuff Guru Ball

-First up, the Planet Dog Orbee Tuff Guru Ball is durable, interactive and great for mental stimulation.
-It's designed with four slots to securely hold a bully stick to make for a fun, entertaining playtime as your dog chews, squeezes and rolls the ball around trying to get it.
+First up, the Planet Dog Orbee Tuff Guru Ball is durable, interactive, and great for mental stimulation.
+It's designed with four slots to securely hold a stick to make for a fun, entertaining playtime as your natural dog chews, squeezes, and rolls the ball around trying to get it.

 2. Benebone Pawplexer

 Another great option is the Benebone Pawplexer!
 While your pet can enjoy the Benebone Pawplexer as a stand-alone chew toy, it also makes for an excellent bully stick holder.
-Made with remarkably strong nylon material and 100% natural bacon, your dog will love the tantalizing flavours while enjoying a little mental stimulation and entertainment.
+Made with remarkably strong nylon material and 100% natural bacon, your any-size dogs love the tantalizing flavours while enjoying a little mental stimulation and entertainment 100 beef.

-West Paw Design’s Quizl treat toy is another one of our favourites when it comes to choosing a durable and engaging bully stick holder.
+West Paw Design’s Quizl treat toy is another one of our favourites when it comes to choosing a durable and engaging bully stick holder single ingredient.
 This Qwizl treat toy is made from Zogoflex, which is a 100% recyclable material that is 100% Guaranteed Tough – in other words, if your dog destroys this holder, the company will replace it with a new one!

-- Bully sticks are flavourful, making them irresistible to dogs.
+- Bully sticks are flavourful, making them irresistible to dogs who will love them.

-- Bully sticks are high in protein and low in fat.
+- Bully sticks for dogs are high in protein and low in fat.

 - Their composition makes them easy to digest for even the most sensitive stomachs.

-- Bully sticks are one of the safest chews for all puppies, topping popular rawhide chews.
-Although rawhides are all natural, they are much harder for dogs to digest.
-Swallowing a large chunk of rawhide could result in blockages, whereas bully sticks will break apart and pass through the digestive tract more smoothly.
+- Bully sticks for dogs are one of the safest natural dog chews for all puppies, topping popular rawhide chews.
+Although rawhides are all-natural, they are much harder for dogs to digest.
+Swallowing a large chunk of rawhide could result in blockages, whereas sticks will break apart and pass through the digestive tract more smoothly and highly digestible.

-- Bully sticks are great for dental maintenance.
-The constant contact and abrasion against their teeth promotes healthy gums and even scrapes some of the plaque and tartar off of their teeth.
+- Bully sticks for dogs are great for dental health maintenance.
+The constant contact and abrasion against their teeth promote healthy gums and even scrapes some plaque and tartar off their teeth.

-- Bully sticks can aid the transition between juvenile and adult teeth, known as teething.
+- Chewy bully sticks for dogs can aid the transition between juvenile and adult teeth, known as teething.

 Are Bully Sticks Harmful?

-You may have heard some unsettling things about bully sticks in the news or on the internet.
-While bully sticks have been the target of some concerned pet owners, many of these concerns can be remedied with appropriate use and additional information.
+You may have heard some unsettling things about bully sticks for dogs in the news or on the internet.
+While chewy bully sticks for dogs have been the target of some concern with pet owners, many of these concerns can be remedied with appropriate use and additional information.

-It's important to note that any natural dog treat (or toy for that matter) can be a choking hazard if you are feeding the incorrect size of treat.
-Always monitor your pets to ensure that they are chewing properly and safely, and not trying to swallow large pieces of the treat.
+It's important to note that any natural dog treat (or toy, for that matter) can be a choking hazard if you are feeding the incorrect size of the treat.
+Always monitor your pets to ensure that they are chewing properly and safely and not trying to swallow large pieces of the treat.

-Bully sticks are actually low in fat, particularly when compared with other natural chews, such as pig ears.
+Best bully sticks for dogs are actually low in fat, particularly when compared with other natural dog chews, such as pig ears.
 Generally, they average at around 10% fat content, with about 75-85% protein, though this can vary a lot between brands (pig ears have around 30% fat).
-This makes them a good choice for pets who need to watch their fat intake.
-However, it is still recommended that you watch your pet's consumption, as bully sticks are not low in calories and are irresistible for most dogs!
+This makes them a good choice for pets who need to watch their fat intake single ingredient.
+However, it is still recommended that you watch your pet's consumption, star rating as bully sticks for dogs love are not low in calories and are irresistible for most dogs!

-Treats should account for no more than 10% of your dog's daily calories.
-Use this table to find out how big (approximately) of a bully stick your dog can eat in a day without going over that 10%.
+Dog treats should account for no more than 10% of your dog's daily calories.
+All rights reserved Use this table to find out how big (approximately) of a bully stick your dog will love can eat in a day without going over that 10%.

 What Size Bully Stick Should I Feed My Dog?

-Bully sticks are moderately dense in calories, but the quality of those calories is high.
-Bully sticks are predominantly protein, which dogs use as a primary source of energy.
-Bully sticks, while low in fat, do have between 9-22 calories per inch.
-So if your dog is eating more than he should per day, as with any treat or even his food, he will likely gain weight.
+Bully sticks for dogs, all rights reserved, while low in fat, do have between 9-22 calories per inch.
+So if your dog is eating more than a single ingredient he should per day, as with any treat or even his food, he will likely gain weight.

-Recommended Treat Calories and Bully Stick Portions Per Day Based on Weight
+Recommended Treat Calories and Bully Stick Portion Per Day